jonrossso/azure-database-migration/README.md

 # Azure Database Migration Project

-The goal of the entire project however is to undertake the design and implementation of a cloud-based database system on the Microsoft Azure platform, showcasing my expertise in cloud engineering.
-This project started off with setting up a GitHub repository (azure-database-migration562) and Azure environment.
-I connected to a Virtual Machine successfully through a windows remote desktop connection and created the production database.
+The main goal of this project was to design and implement a cloud-based database system on the Microsoft Azure platform.
+I started it off by setting up a GitHub repository (azure-database-migration562) and an Azure environment, followed by connecting to a Virtual Machine via Windows Remote Desktop and creating a production database.

-I have now progressed to successfully migrate the local database to Azure SQL Database, making use of Azure Data Studio.
-I had to carefully plan, execute and use validation dutring the migration process to ensure data integrity.
+I successfully migrated a local database to Azure, ensuring data integrity throughout the process with careful planning and validation.
+The additional milestones focused on securing data through backups and establishing a development database, allowing for safe testing without compromising the main production data.

-I have now secured the data with backups and established a development database to ensure that the production evironment's data integrity is not compromised during development/testing.
+Further progress involved simulating disaster recovery scenarios, setting up geo-replication for enhanced data resilience, and integrating Microsoft Entra ID for improved security.

 ## Milestone 1 and Milestone 2: Initial Setup / Configuration